-Founded in 1996, Hawaii Habitat for Humanity Association, Inc. (Hawaii Habitat) is the State Support Organization for the five local Habitat for Humanity affiliates or community-level offices that act in partnership and on behalf of Habitat for Humanity International.
+Founded in 1996, Hawaii Habitat for Humanity Association, Inc. (Hawaii Habitat) is the Affiliate Support Organization (ASO) for the five local Habitat for Humanity affiliates or community-level offices that act in partnership and on behalf of Habitat for Humanity International.
 Hawaii Habitat is also a Community Development Financial Institution (CDFI) working to promote economic development in Hawaii.
 See more CDFIs in Hawaii.

 The idea that became Habitat for Humanity first grew from the fertile soil of Koinonia Farm, a community farm outside of Americus, Georgia, that was founded by farmer and biblical scholar Clarence Jordan.
 On the farm, Jordan and Habitat’s eventual founders, Millard and Linda Fuller, developed the concept of “partnership housing” in 1968.